oracle-livelabs/goldengate/ggma-topologies/initial-setup/initial-setup.md

        This displays the different topology use case directories that would be used in the upcoming labs, as shown in the following image.
       ![Location of automation scripts for different topology use cases](./images/dir_structure_topology.png)

     You will be able to see the scripts that are going to be used in the labs for data replication and testing purposes.
-The `scripts` folder contains the sub-directory `01_Reporting`.

 You may now **proceed to the next lab** to run cURL scripts to set up data replication and test for standard reporting.